New 'RHOC' Housewife Gina Kirschenheiter's Divorce Drama Ahead Of Season Premiere

 Gina is one of two new cast members joining RHOC this season in the wake of the departures of Meghan King Edmonds, Peggy Sulahian, and Lydia McLaughlin.
 The other woman joining Vicki Gunvalson, Tamra Judge, Shannon Beador, and Kelly Dodd this season is attorney and part-time party planner Emily Simpson.
 According to Bravo, “Tamra brings her estranged friend Emily and acquaintance Gina into the group to shake things up in the OC.”

-The Season 13 premiere of the Real Housewives of Orange County is on Monday, July 16, at 9 p.m.
+The Season 13 premiere of the Real Housewives of Orange County airs on Monday, July 16, at 9 p.m.
 ET on Bravo.